 If you have a dog and are planning to bring in a cat, start working on Fido’s obedience before you add the new animal.
 Your dog should be comfortable on a leash and trained to mind your requests for him to stay in either a “sit” or “down” position while on that leash.

 For the cat’s comfort, he should be confined to a small area during the early stages of introductions.
-A second bathroom or guest bedroom will offer the cat a safe space while acclimating to the dog’s sounds and smells.
+A second bathroom or guest bedroom will offer the cat a safe space while acclimating to the dog’s sounds and smells (leave something with the new dogs’ smell on it in the room with the cats).
 Be sure the room has everything he needs (including food and water bowls and a litterbox and that he has frequent one-on-one visits with human members of the family.

 After the cat has been sequestered for a few days, you can begin the introductions.
 Put the dog on leash and open the door to the room.
 Allow the animals to see one another, but do not let the dog chase the cat, even in play.
 Use “sit-stay” or “down-stay” to keep the dog in place while the cat gets used to his presence.
 Don’t force the cat to interact with the dog; if the cat wishes to watch him from the darkest recesses of the bed, so be it.
 Reward both animals with treats and praise.